The Outdoor Sectionals Worth Investing in So Yours Doesn’t Fall Apart by September

 Best Aluminum: Outer Aluminum Outdoor 4-Seat Sectional

 Weatherproof aluminum combines with memory foam cushions in Outer’s four-seat sectional.
-The piece includes two armless chairs, one corner chair, and one sectional chair, which all combine to suite the space you have and the company you are keeping.
+The piece includes two armless chairs, one corner chair, and one sectional chair, which all combine to suit the space you have and the company you keep.
 The lightweight frame, covered by a 10-year limited warranty, requires no assembly (surprising, huh?).
 All you have to do is take it out of the box, toss the cushions on, and you’re ready to go.

-Configurable when it comes to size, orientation, and arm style, Neighbor’s sectional has a lot going for it, and then some.
-There are a number of considered design choices, all of which start with an FSC-certified teak frame that reads a little Scandinavia, a little California.
-Seven different Sunbrella performance fabric choices, including a chic rust and soothing moss, are durable and stain resistant, and reviewers note that the cushions, which can be secured to the frame by ties, are thick and comfortable.
-The back-cushion support is constructed from polyester rope, and marine-grade, stainless steel hardware is corrosion resistant.
+Configurable when it comes to size, orientation, and arm style, Neighbor’s Haven and Bluff sectionals have a lot going for them, and then some.
+There are a number of carefully considered design choices, all of which start with an FSC-certified teak frame that reads a little Scandinavian, a little Californian.
+For the former, there are seven Sunbrella performance fabric choices, including a chic rust and soothing moss, that are durable and stain-resistant.
+Reviewers add that Haven’s cushions, which can be secured to the frame by ties, are thick and comfortable.
+The back support is constructed from polyester rope, and marine-grade, stainless steel hardware is corrosion resistant.
+Bluff, a recent addition to the brand’s assortment, currently only comes in parchment and graphite.
+Its extra-deep seats dial into the cozy factor with downlike throw pillows; they give the illusion of floating and are subtly held upright by a hidden powder-coated steel frame inside the cushions.

-Free shipping and a 45-day trial are nice perks, too, and delivery is estimated within one to two weeks.
+No matter which you go with, you can enjoy the added perks of free shipping and a 45-day trial.
+Plus delivery is estimated within one to two weeks.
 And if you’d like to slip in a surface for drinks or as a plant perch, the brand just launched an in-line table that works modularly with the lounge system.

 Best Small Space: Target Opalhouse Latigo Patio Sectional